okta/okta-signin-widget/README.md

 **All web applications will handle an OAuth callback**.
 For SPA applications, in many cases the sign-on policy will not require a redirect and these applications can receive tokens directly from [showSignIn](#showsignin).
 However, if the sign-on policy requires redirection for any reason (such as integration with a [Social / IDP provider](#socialidp-callback)) SPA apps will need to handle an Oauth callback.
 For this reason we recommend that **all SPA apps should be prepared to handle an OAuth callback**.

 > **Note:** The widget does not handle an OAuth callback directly.
-Server-side web applications can use one of our [SDKs][#related-sdks] to help with handling the callback.
+Server-side web applications can use one of our [SDKs](#related-sdks) to help with handling the callback.
 SPA applications can use the [okta-auth-js][] SDK, which is included with the Sign-in Widget as the `authClient` property.

 A SPA application can handle the OAuth callback client-side using the built-in `authClient`: